jorgebucaran/fisher/man/man7/fisher.md

         |-- man1/
             |-- my_plugin.1

 If you are already familiar in the way fish handles your user configuration, you will find the above structure similar to `$XDG_CONFIG_HOME/fish`.
-See `help fish`#{`Initialization Files`} to learn more about fish configuration.
+See `Initialization Files` in `help fish` to learn more about fish configuration.

 `conf.d`, short for configuration directory, is used for initialization files, i.e., files that should run at the start of the shell.
-Files that follow the naming convention *name*.config.fish are added there.
+Files that follow the naming convention `<name>.config.fish` are added there.

 ### PLUGINS